(À l'exception du résumé, ce document n'est disponible qu'en anglais)

 - Beckwith J, Nyman JA, Flanagan B, Schrover R, Schuurman HJ.
 A health economic analysis of clinical islet transplantation.
 Clin Transplant.
 2012 Jan;26(1):23-33.

 - Embryonic stem cell research: an ethical dilemma [Internet]. [place unknown]: EuroStemCell; 2015 Nov 5. [cited 2017 Feb 21].
 Available from: http://www.eurostemcell.org/embryonic-stem-cell-research-ethical-dilemma

 - O'Reilly EA.
 Human Embryonic Stem Cell Research (hESCR): how novel research has impacted on the current ethical and legal situation [Internet].
 Dublin (IE): Royal College of Surgeons in Ireland; 2016 Nov. [cited 2017 Feb 21].
 Available from: http://epubs.rcsi.ie/mscttheses/104/

 - Lo B, Parham L. Ethical issues in stem cell research.
 Endocr Rev [Internet].
 2009 May [cited 2017 Feb 21];30(3):204-13.
 Available from: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2726839

 About This Document

-Cite as: Point-of-care glycated hemoglobin testing to diagnose type 2 diabetes.
+Cite as: Islet cell replacement therapy for insulin-dependent diabetes.
 Ottawa: CADTH; 2017 Jun.
-(CADTH issues in emerging health technologies; issue 156)
+(CADTH issues in emerging health technologies; issue 157)

 Acknowledgments: CADTH thanks the external reviewers who kindly provided comments on an earlier draft of this bulletin.